 Historically, flags first appeared in Ancient Egypt as a rallying point for troops in the heat of battle.
-Romans armies organized under flag banners and later the armies of Europe that brought into use the commander’s coat of arms during the High Middle Ages.
+Roman armies organized under flag banners and later the armies of Europe – the first use of the commander’s coat of arms during the High Middle Ages.

 Celebrations of ethnic and national identity, sports fanaticism and religious fervor have also lead to more pernicious outcomes like discrimination, political upheaval, violent overthrows and civil war.

 By no means is this the definitive list.
 But on a personal level we hope these amazing flags inspire the next generation of artists to try their hand at designing flags for next great country or cause.

 The Jolly Roger was the traditional English name for the skull and crossbones used by pirates to warn vessels that an attack was imminent.

 Emanuel Wynn, a French pirate captain, is often credited as the first pirate to use the Jolly Roger flag, which also included an hourglass symbol under the skull and crossbones.
 Presumingly, the hourglass symbol was to let the besieged vessel know that their time was up.